 - Reported their duties to the Board of Directors on regular basis.

-The Nomination and Remuneration Committee commented that the stated items were suitable to the utmost long-term benefit for the Company, Shareholders and Stakeholders.
+The Nomination and Remuneration Committee commented that the stated items were suitable to the utmost long-term benefit for the Company, shareholders and stakeholders.

-- The Executive Committee
+The Executive Committee

-Committee consists of 3 qualified persons, and their names are listed in the “Management Structure”.
+It consists of 3 qualified persons.
+Their names are listed in the topic of Management Structure.